3. SEDM Pipeline¶

 The last step at the end of the night is to generate the final report which sends a night summary e-mail report out the to the SEDM team.
 To initiate this final step, please enter:

 This last command will now prompt you for a comment about the night.
-Refer to the seeing monitor or the night statistics page on the pharos website and briefly record the quality of the seeing and conditions for the night in your comment.
+Refer to the seeing monitor or the night statistics page on the minar website and briefly record the quality of the seeing and conditions for the night in your comment.
+After the report is sent out, the script will do some cleaning and gzipping of files to conserve disk space.
+Remember that if you want to re-extract an object after this step, you will have to gunzip the appropriate crr_b_ifu*.fits.gz file.

-It is a good idea to check this e-mail (if you are on the list) and make sure all of the links work and that the correct extractions are displayed.
+It is a good idea to check the e-mail (if you are on the list) and make sure all of the links work and that the correct extractions are displayed.

 Congratulations!
 You are done, for now…